Striderzet/Recipe-Viewer/README.md

 Instead of using a external framework for image caching, I created a custom cache that utilized SwiftUI's AsyncImage.
 This saved on significant built time and gave more to customization of caching in the app, and could be used as a template to use for other objects.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 I had to implement a method that delayed an error message alert from being shown after malformed data is fetched.
 It needed to be done done so the pulldown animation does not get stuck.
-This did not break the app, but did not look clean for the UI, so it had to be fixed this was for now.
+This did not break the app, but did not look clean for the UI, so it had to be fixed this way for now.

 ### External Code and Dependencies: Did you use any external code, libraries, or dependencies?
+I used some code snippets that I have had from previous personal projects.
 I did not use any external dependancies for this project.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
 This is an awesome take home interview project and it is refreshing to see.
 I feel I was able to exhibit a lot of my SwiftUI knowledge here